Raising Baitfish and Crayfish in New York Ponds is written by J.L Forney. He has written the following content:

 A generation ago, minnows for bait were easily seined from lakes and streams.
 Now, however, because of a tremendous increase in the number of fishermen, these natural waters cannot supply angling needs.

-The demand for additional new sources of bait led the New York State Conservation Department in cooperation with Cornell University to explore the possibilities of raising baitfish in New York ponds.
-Tests conducted in 90 ponds demonstrated that the golden shiner, fathead minnow, and white sucker can be raised successfully in New York in properly designed ponds.
+The demand for additional new bait sources led the New York State Conservation Department in cooperation with Cornell University to explore the possibilities of raising baitfish in New York ponds.
+Tests conducted in 90 ponds demonstrated that the golden shiner, fathead minnow, and white sucker could be raised successfully in New York in properly designed ponds.

-In planning a bait pond, for the farm bait pond, the site is important.
-3 characteristics are important for a suitable pond site:
+In planning a bait pond, for the farm bait pond, the site is essential.
+3 characteristics are essential for a suitable pond site:

 - Topography that can be converted into a pond economically.